Media advisory

 Stay off frozen bodies of water

-• Although ice may look solid and it may be tempting to walk, skate or play hockey on frozen bodies of water, they are dangerous.
+Although ice may look solid and it may be tempting to walk, skate or play hockey on frozen bodies of water, they are dangerous.
 Deep water, weak ice and constantly changing water levels and temperatures make lakes, ponds, rivers and creeks unstable and dangerous.
-The City of Mississauga reminds residents to be cautious and stay off frozen bodies of water, for their own safety and to avoid falling through ice.
+The City is reminding residents to be cautious and stay off frozen bodies of water, for their own safety and to avoid falling through ice.
 Ice conditions are unpredictable and can vary.

 Stay updated